samscibelli/SMT_MAP_PIPELINE/README.md

 	   class_fqm_hu_atc_007

-The script will creat the follwing map file that can be read by class,
+The script will create the follwing map file that can be read by class,
 - class_fqm_hu_atc_007.lmv

 To inspect this map you can do the following in CLASS/GREG: